opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_51/report.md

 #### Other issues in relation to direct contributions

-77     The Husband tried to increase the quantum of his direct contributions towards the matrimonial property by including the payments he had made towards the MCST fees and sinking funds ($50,092.32) and also property tax ($5,824)[\[note: 39\]](#Ftn_39).
+77     The Husband tried to increase the quantum of his direct contributions towards the matrimonial property by including the payments he had made towards the MCST fees and sinking funds ($50,092.32) and also property tax ($5,824)[^39].

-78     In the Husband’s submissions, his counsel did not include the payments towards MCST fees and sinking funds and property tax as part of his direct contributions[\[note: 40\]](#Ftn_40).
+78     In the Husband’s submissions, his counsel did not include the payments towards MCST fees and sinking funds and property tax as part of his direct contributions[^40].

 79     Yet, in the Reply submissions, his counsel then submitted that the Husband’s payments of the MCST fees and sinking funds and property tax should be considered as his direct contributions and cited 3 cases which his Counsel says, were authorities to show that such payments were considered as direct financial contributions.